hujhax/austin-improv-wiki/The 2012 Out of Bounds Comedy Festival.md

 The festival ran from Tuesday 8/28/12 to Monday 9/3/11.

-It included a performance of [[Blue Maestro]], as well as "ZEDTalks", a set of TEDTalks-like presentations on random subjects set to randomly-selected PowerPoint presentations.
+It included a performance of [[Shows/Blue Maestro|Blue Maestro]], as well as "ZEDTalks", a set of TEDTalks-like presentations on random subjects set to randomly-selected PowerPoint presentations.

 The festival roast featured [[Performers/David Lampe|David Lampe]].